Metastable phase separation and information retrieval in multicomponent mixtures: Metastable phase separation in binary mixtures

 \section{Metastable phase separation in binary mixtures}

-We now illustrate the concept of metastable phase separation using a simple model: a liquid mixture composed of a solvent and a single solute.
-As briefly mentioned in the Introduction, metastable liquid droplets have been observed in {\it in vitro} experiments involving prion-like proteins or peptides at physiological concentrations~\cite{patel2015liquid, lin2015formation, das2025tunable, michaels2023amyloid}.
-The model presented in this section can serve as a toy model for the formation of biomolecular condensates in those experiments.
-We begin by applying the formalism developed in Sections~\eqref{sec:thermo}--\eqref{sec:geometry} to identify the metastable states.
+We revisit metastable phase separation in binary mixtures consisting of a solvent and a single solute~\cite{evans1997diffusive,Evans1997}, as a simple introductory example, before turning to metastable phase separation in multicomponent mixtures in the following section.
+We begin by applying the formalism developed in Sections~\eqref{sec:thermo}--\eqref{sec:stab} to identify the metastable states.
 This analytical approach is then validated using continuum-space simulations that incorporate both diffusion and surface tension.